-As a Connect site manager, you can make needs and even entire initiatives privately available to certain volunteers.
-This capability is particularly useful for corporate volunteering, as you can give companies and other organizations exclusive access to respond to a limited set of needs.
+As a Connect site manager, you can make needs privately available to both individual volunteers and user groups.
+This capability is particularly useful for corporate volunteering, as you can give companies and other organizations exclusive access to respond to certain needs.

 - Marking a Need as Private

 - The Volunteer View of Private Needs

 - Sharing Private Needs as a Site Manager

 This article also address initiatives and how version 2.12 initiatives work differently from in previous versions.

 As a site manager, you can mark a need as private.
 While public needs can be viewed by anyone, a private need can only be accessed in the following ways:

 - A volunteer can click on a unique link to the private need.

 - If the need has been assigned to a user group, members of that user group will be able to see it listed with all other needs.